w4111/advanced-public/aa4.md

 ### Part 5: Checking

 Go to the root of your databass codebase repository.
-Run `PYTHONPATH=. python test/aa4.py` and compare your printed join plan to the ones in the test case comments.
+Run `PYTHONPATH=. python test/aa4.py`.

 ### Submission Instructions